Irish Political Review: Views on foreign affairs

 Declan Ganley's campaign against a second Lisbon Treaty and Libertas' plan to run for European Parliament elections.

 However, in 2012 IPR contributor Jack Lane argued that Ireland needed to vote in favour of the European Fiscal Compact, stating that a "Yes" vote would help the EU to function without British involvement.

-The Irish Political Review expressed support for Donald Trump in the 2016 US Presidential Election, that arguing Trump's business background would make him a good administrator, and that his criticisms of NATO would encourage European autonomy.
-The magazine also criticised British politician Angela Rayner for taking issue with Trump's comments about women in the Access Hollywood Recording.
+The Irish Political Review expressed support for Donald Trump in the 2016 United States presidential election, arguing that Trump's business background would make him a good administrator, and that his criticisms of NATO would encourage European autonomy.
+The magazine also criticised British politician Angela Rayner for taking issue with Trump's comments about women in the Access Hollywood recording.